|

 similar in size and ligand exchange occurs without change in

-co-ordination number.
-They all octahedral complexes with a
+They are all octahedral complexes with a

-co-ordination number of 6.
+co–ordination number of 6 from 6 unidentate ligands.

 -